diskuv/dkml-install-api/contributors/doc/Design.rst

    :ref:`UserPhases`

-4. The last step depends on what type of installer generator has been configured. *As of Jan 2022 only the CLI Archive installer generator is available, and no configuration is needed.
+4. The last step depends on what type of installer generator has been configured. *As of Apr 2022 only the Console installer generator is available, and no configuration is needed.
 But regardless of which installer generator is available, the Component packages should not change.*

-   CLI Archive Installer Generator
+   Console Installer Generator
         This installer will produce a ``$OPAM_SWITCH_PREFIX/share/$I/dist/$I.zip``
         file or a ``$OPAM_SWITCH_PREFIX/share/$I/dist/$I.tar.gz`` file.